Dutch squatting ban: Post-criminalization

 On 28 October 2011, the Supreme Court of the Netherlands decided that the legally forced end of squatting can only occur after an intervention of a judge.
 The Dutch government assessed the effectiveness of the new law in 2015, releasing a report giving statistics on arrests and convictions between October 2010 and December 2014.
 During this time period, 529 people have been arrested for the act of occupying derelict buildings in 213 separate incidents.
 Of the 529 arrests, 210 were found guilty.
 Of those convicted, 39 people were imprisoned for the new offence.

 The mayor of Amsterdam, Femke Halsema called for stricter treatment of squatters in 2019.
 That year in Amsterdam, 74 squats had been officially recorded, of which 67 had been evicted.

 Squatters marked the ten year anniversary of the squatting ban on 1 October 2020 in a national campaign placing banners and posters on long-term empty places.
-In Utrecht, a banner was hung at a building on Burgemeester Reigerstraat which had been evicted in 2019.
+In Utrecht, a banner was hung at a building on Burgemeester Reigerstraat where residents had been evicted in 2019.